gitkraken/gitlens-docs/gitlens/gitlens-features.md

 All features are free to use on all repos, **except** for features:

 - marked with `PRO` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos
-- marked with a ☁️ require a GitKraken Account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc
+- marked with `PREVIEW` require a GitKraken Account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc

 ***